 - findings in research that may influence events ahead

-We show items by recency and by theme: AI in the newsroom, AI advances, ethics, and impacts on journalistic trust.
+Material is organized by recency and by theme: AI in the newsroom, AI advances, ethics, and impacts on journalistic trust.
 There is a large and growing collection of videos.
-We include a primer on AI fundamentals, a section with reference materials, and a blog.
+We include an original primer on AI fundamentals and several reference materials.
 All items are fully searchable.

 We are the leading independent resource about the capabilities, limitations, and prospects for artificial intelligence as they apply to the practice of journalism.
 We want journalists everywhere to be prepared for the next disruption.